klforthwind/blog-rest-api/posts/concrete5-website.md

     1. Make sure apachectl configtest returns Syntax OK
     2. If it returns successfully, run apachectl restart
     3. If it does not return successfully, troubleshoot httpd.conf file
-7. Add User to PHPMy Admin User Base
+7. Add User to phpMyAdmin User Base
-    1. Go to User Accounts in PHPMyAdmin
+    1. Go to User Accounts in phpMyAdmin
     2. Add new user account
     3. Username: domainName dropping TLD
     4. Password: Randomly generated password